-- CPI strives to promote a tobacco, alcohol, and drug-free environment. - Students are expected to attend every class.
-If a student is absent for five (5) days, they may be subject to disciplinary action. - Reasonable suspicion could lead to a student being required to take a drug test after being enrolled.
+- CPI is dedicated to serving the educational needs of those who apply for admission. - CPI strives to promote a tobacco, alcohol, and drug-free environment. - CPI reserves the right to drug test any enrolled student is there is any suspicion of drug use. - Students are expected to attend every class.
+If a student is absent for five (5) absentee occurrences, and they may be subject to disciplinary action.